Rade333/lagoon-website/content/_index/features/develop.md

   icon = "fas fa-laptop"
 +++

-Development environments are 100% congruent with production.
+Development environments are built from the same images as production, the same way!